-NAS Patuxent River Announces its Sailors of The Year for 2023
+NAS Patuxent River Announces its Sailors of the Year for 2023

 |0

-This work, NAS Patuxent River Announces its Sailors of The Year for 2023 [Image 3 of 3], by CPO Patrick Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAS Patuxent River Announces its Sailors of the Year for 2023, by CPO Patrick Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT